Last Updated: 01/23/20 | January 23rd, 2020

 My life as a backpacker began in Prague.
 I arrived there two months into my trip.
 But those two months were spent staying with friends and driving across the US.
 It wasn’t spent in hostels or meeting travelers.
-Up until that time, my trip always felt like an extended vacation.
+Up until that time, the trip had felt like an extended vacation.

-I was on my own and I loved it — from the hostel happy hours with the giant four-deck game of kings, to the craziness of being in a 20 bed dorm room, to that cute Aussie girl (call me), to the friends I met that I still stay in touch with to this day.
+I was on my own, and I loved it — from the hostel happy hours with the giant four-deck game of kings, to the craziness of being in a 20-bed dorm room, to that cute Aussie girl, to the friends I met who I stay in touch with to this day.

 Prague showed me the wonders of hostel life and backpacking, and I was hooked.

-Then, three days later, I was gone… off to Milan to continue my adventures.
+Then, a few days later, I was gone.
+I was off to Milan to continue my adventures.

-I haven’t been back since, but with my Central Europe tour starting in Prague, last week I flew back to re-acclimate myself to the city, get the lay of the land, and connect with the local operators I am working with.
+I hadn’t been back since, but with my Europe tour starting in Prague, last week I flew back to reacclimatize myself to the city, get the lay of the land, and connect with the local operators I’m working with.

-After being away for eight years, I was worried the city would have changed too much and the memory of my first visit would be so powerful that Prague could never live up to it.
+After having been away for eight years, I was worried the city might have changed too much, and the memory of my first visit would be so powerful that today’s Prague could never live up to it.

 And it still does.

-Time changes places, especially ones so popular with travelers.
-And sometimes it’s not always for the better.
-There are many things different with Prague —some good, some bad.
-There are more tourists, prices are much higher (Euros are widely accepted), English is more widely spoken, and there’s more international food, including a lot of vegetarian options (be sure to check out the country home buffet!).
+Time changes places, especially ones so popular with travelers — sometimes not always for the better.
+Many things indeed have changed in Prague —some good, some bad.
+There are more tourists, prices are much higher, English is more widely spoken, and there’s more international food, including a lot of vegetarian options (be sure to check out the Country Life buffet!).

-As I wandered cobblestone streets, walked across the Charles Bridge, traipsed up and down the river, and plotted out walking routes for my tour, I fell for Prague once again.
-I remembered what made this city so special to me the first time – the feeling of being lost in time and in some place truly different.
-This time around that feeling was still there.
+As I wandered cobblestone streets, walked across the Charles Bridge, traipsed up and down the riverside, and plotted out walking routes for my tour, I fell for Prague once again.
+I remembered what made this city so special to me the first time: the feeling of being lost in time and in someplace truly different.

-But returning to Prague, my love was rekindled and that is something special.
-Each visit anywhere is unique in its own right and it’s only natural to compare them, but when the essence remains the same, when that original spark is still there, you know your connection to a place is deeper than just one good time.
+Each visit anywhere is unique in its own right, though it’s only natural to compare them.
+But when the essence remains the same, when that original spark is still there, you know your connection to a place is deeper than just one good time.

 And that’s a great feeling.
 I can’t wait to come back in August and share this wonderful city with my tour group.